JaccoGoris/jest-cra-app/README.md

+# This is a test project
+It's meant to showcase an issue with my dependencies with another project and CRA2 when jest testing

+---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>